freenas/freenas-docs/userguide/install.rst

 USB thumb drive using the instructions in :ref:`Preparing the Media`.

 Insert the prepared media into the system and boot from it.
-Once the media has finished booting into the installation menu, press :kbd:`Enter` to select the default option of :guilabel:`1 Install/Upgrade.` The installer presents a screen showing all available drives; select the device %brand% is installed into and press :kbd:`Enter`.
+After the media finishes booting into the installation menu, press :kbd:`Enter` to select the default option of :guilabel:`1 Install/Upgrade.` The installer presents a screen showing all available drives.

+.. warning:: *All* drives are shown, including boot drives and storage drives.
+Only choose boot drives when upgrading.
+Choosing the wrong drives to upgrade or install will cause loss of data.
+If unsure about which drives contain the %brand% operating system, reboot and remove the install media.
+In the %brand% GUI, use :menuselection:`System --> Boot` to identify the boot drives.
+More than one drive is shown when a mirror has been used.

+Move to the drive where %brand% is installed and press the :kbd:`Spacebar` to mark it with a star.
+If a mirror has been used for the operating system, mark all of the drives where the %brand% operating system is installed.
+Press :kbd:`Enter` when done.

-The installer will recognize that an earlier version of %brand% is installed on the device and will present the message shown in :numref:`Figure %s <upgrade_install_fig>`.
+The installer recognizes earlier version of %brand% installed on the boot drive or drives and presents the message shown in :numref:`Figure %s <upgrade_install_fig>`.